hackgvl/hackgreenville-com/CONTRIBUTING.md

 If you run into "The Mix manifest does not exist", then run `docker exec -it hackgreenville php artisan vendor:publish --provider="Laravel\Horizon\HorizonServiceProvider"` and `docker exec -it hackgreenville npm run dev`.

-After that, hit Ctrl-C in the original docker-compose to stop the application, and do `docker-compose up --build` to run it again.
+After that, hit Ctrl-C in the original docker-compose to stop the application, and do `docker-compose -f docker-compose.local.yml up --build` to run it again.

-If there are any changes in the application code, you will need to run `docker-compose up --build` to recreate the container with your changes.
+If there are any changes in the application code, you will need to run `docker-compose -f docker-compose.local.yml up --build` to recreate the container with your changes.

 #### Import / Seed Organizations and Events Data